taotriad/BabySomnia/Video_guide.md

 however you choose.
-For your own viewing experience I'd recommend watching the documentary Dodging Disbandment and Other Extreme Sports before going to far, and not watch the alternative versions and related videos in the Apocalypse trilogy until you've watched at least the first music video (Maison) of that trilogy.
+For your own viewing experience I'd recommend watching the documentary Dodging Disbandment and Other Extreme Sports before going to far, and not watch the alternative versions and related videos in the Apocalypse trilogy until you have watched at least the first music video (Maison) of that trilogy.

 Also, remember: **[S]** stands for **Spoilers**, **[H]** for **Hints**.
 The info in **[H]** is intended to be read before watching the video to help understand the video without spoiling anything important,